Victorian Railways Long W type carriage: Dining cars

 Two new dining cars were built in 1927, named respectively Avoca and Hopkins.
 These were the first all-steel passenger carriages built for the Victorian Railways.
 They had a similar underframe to the standard E type carriage, but the body design was vastly different, using steel plates rivetted to the frame and a curved roof style, the latter paralleling the Long W type carriages, and the overall aesthetic above the floor-line resembling bulk steel van 1D built at Islington in 1930 (although that had a different underframe design).
 The new dining cars were so heavy, at well over 70 tons, that they had to be placed on modified Tait Motor-car bogies, as the only type that could support the load.
-Aside from the three Pullman cars, these were the heaviest items (by axle load) of rollingstock to run in Victoria at the time, though shortly thereafter they were roughly matched by the X Class 2-8-2 steam locomotives, and eclipsed in 1941 by Heavy Harry, with its 23-ton maximum axle load.
+Aside from the three Pullman cars, these were the heaviest items (by axle load) of rollingstock to run in Victoria at the time.
+Shortly thereafter they were roughly matched by the X Class 2-8-2 steam locomotives, and eclipsed in 1941 by Heavy Harry, with its 23-ton maximum axle load.

 Couplings were an oddity; the two were fitted with standard screw couplings when new, but by late 1935 they were both converted to autocouplers.
 A few months later they went to transition couplings, then back to proper autocouplers in 1936.
 Inside, the cars were partitioned at about the half-way mark, with 48 seats arranged in a 2+2 with 12 tables saloon configuration.
 Beyond this was a counter/buffet area facing the dining area; a corridor then ran along one side of the kitchen area, with the rest of the car devoted to a kitchen and food preparation area.
 This was a distinct change from the layout of the E type dining cars, which had a central kitchen area with the first class dining facilities at one end, and second class at the other.

 The cars quickly became known as Iron Tanks by most rail workers, or nicknamed "Hell" by crew members who had to work in the kitchen section with its huge wooden fuel stove, which was not airconditioned.
 Crew members could regularly be seen gasping for fresh air at open windows.